adiastra/Laser-Projector-Controller/README.md

 # How to use this sketch
 **flash laser_control.ino to the arduino board**

 A circuit should be configured so that the ILDA Shutter pin from the connector (pin 13 on the DB25) is connected to the shutterSignal pin of the arduino.
+The shutterPin pin should go to your relay signal pin.
+The relay and the Arduino both need 5v and can share the same power supply.
+Any loss of power to the arduino or relay will cause the shutter to close.

 The Arduino board should share a ground with the DB25 connector